Open-World Skill Discovery from Unsegmented Demonstrations: Method

 \begin{assumption}[Skill Consistency] There exists an adequately large $K$, $\forall t,$

 \end{assumption}

 The second assumption states that, at any given time, the agent is confident in the action it takes.
-This means the probability of the agent choosing an action with high confidence is very high.
-The parameter $c$ sets the minimum confidence level, while $\delta$ is a small value representing the frequency with which the policy might act with lower confidence.
+In other words, the probability of the agent choosing an action with confidence $c$ is greater than $1-\delta$.
 This assumption ensures that the policy reliably makes decisions based on its learned skills, rather than being uncertain in its actions.
 This helps the unconditional model make accurate predictions when the agent does not change its skill.

 \begin{assumption}[Skill Confidence] There exists $c$ and an adequately small $\delta, \forall t,$

 \end{assumption}

 The third assumption posits that when an agent changes its skill, it is likely to perform an action that is significantly less probable under the previous skill.
 This "surprising" action generates a clear signal, enabling us to detect the skill transition.
 Although the agent might change policies without performing a surprising action, such instances suggest that the agent is in a transitional, ambiguous phase between two policies, which is inherently challenging to identify.
 In essence, we aim to recognize the first clear skill boundary.